NVIDIA/cccl/docs/thrust/submitting_a_pr.rst

 Push Development Branch to your Fork
 ------------------------------------

-Once you’ve committed your changes to a local development branch, it’s time to push them to your fork:
+Once you've committed your changes to a local development branch, it's time to push them to your fork:

 .. code:: bash